-- Load profiles: Your electricity consumption can vary across the day and year for a range of reasons, eg weather or lifestyle.
+- Load profiles: Your electricity consumption can vary across the day and year for a range of reasons, e.g., weather or lifestyle.
 We allocate costs based on consumption profiles because it is the most important driver of fixed cost investment in network infrastructure. - Connection type / network use / capacity requirements: A higher capacity connection typically requires more assets and therefore higher fixed costs.
-For example, a new dairy connection may need a dedicated transformer which cannot be utilised by other customers.
-We allocate these costs directly where/when possible, reflecting the dedicated nature of these assets. - Location: Customers in the Eastern and Western regions are supplied using separate networks with their own cost characteristics.
-Another key factor is the relevant Grid Exit Point connecting our network to the national transmission grid, because this impacts Transpower's charges, which we reflect in our prices. - Density: Customer density varies across the network and impacts on cost allocation.
-For example, the cost of supplying distribution services can be higher in lower density areas (typically rural areas) because the costs are shared across fewer customers. - Emerging customer preferences and technology choices: Customer uptake of new technology offerings such as solar panels and battery storage is changing the way energy markets operate.
+For example, a new dairy farm connection may need a dedicated transformer which cannot be utilised by other customers.
+We allocate dedicated costs directly where possible. - Location: Customers in the Eastern and Western regions are supplied using separate networks with their own cost characteristics.
+Each point of connection between the national transmission grid and our network (Grid Exit Point) also has differences to reflect Transpower's charges. - Density: Customer density varies across the network and impacts on cost allocation.
+For example, the cost of supplying distribution services can be higher in lower density areas (typically rural areas) because the costs are shared across fewer customers. - Emerging customer preferences and technology choices: Customer uptake of new technology such as solar panels and battery storage is changing the way energy markets operate.
 Distributors play a key role in facilitating these changes.
-We aim to keep our prices technology-neutral, so the pricing is aligned with the impact on network costs.
+We aim to keep our prices technology-neutral, with pricing related to impact on network costs rather than specific technology.